Football Association of Ireland: Organisation

 Recent changes have been made to the organisational structure following the publication of the "Genesis II" report (a non-independent report produced by and for the FAI, following the publication of the independent and highly critical Genesis report) of 2005.
 This includes the reorganisation of the national football league system in line with the recommendations.

 Activity

 The League of Ireland actually predated the FAI by three months.
 The FAI Cup was immediately established along the lines of the FA Cup and Scottish Cup competitions.
 A second cup competition was formed in 1974 called the League of Ireland Cup.
 The FAI Junior Cup and FAI Intermediate Cup are for non-League of Ireland teams.
 The Setanta Cup was inaugurated in 2005 as cross-border competition between FAI clubs from the League of Ireland and IFA clubs from the Irish League.
-There is also an Under 19 League of Ireland.
+There is also an Under 19 League of Ireland and an under-14 cup competition.
 The President of Ireland's Cup, a game between the previous season's League of Ireland and FAI Cup winners, was inaugurated in 2014.

-The FAI also organises schools competitions, and international teams, including the senior team, underage teams, and the Olympic team.
+The FAI also organises schools competitions, and international teams, including the senior team, underage teams, cerebral palsy (CP) teams and the Olympic team.

 History

+Early years

+In the 19th century, association football outside of Ulster was largely confined to Dublin and a few provincial towns.
+The British Army teams played a role in the spread of the game to these areas, especially in Munster, as local clubs were initially reliant on them to form opposition teams, leading to the nickname "the garrison game".
+Association football was played in relatively few Catholic schools; middle-class schools favoured rugby union while others favoured Gaelic games.
+The Irish Football Association (IFA) had been founded in 1880 in Belfast as the football governing body for the whole of Ireland, which was then a part of the United Kingdom and considered a Home Nation.
+The Leinster Football Association was an affiliate, founded in 1892 to foster the game in Leinster, outside of the Ulster heartlands.
+This was followed by the establishment of the Munster Football Association in 1901.